bdvstg/bdvstg.github.io/README.md

   - markdown-it (convert markdown to html with syntax highlight callback)
   - highlightjs (syntax highlight)
 - git
-- bash (for create list)
+- perl (for create list)
+  - JSON::PP (convert to json format, should be built-in in git 2.23.0)
 - python (for test locally)

 ## brief

-- bash script create list (index) of article and label
+- perl script create list (index) of article and label
 - push all to github
 - axios fetch list from github, vue show to list view
 - user click a article in list view
 - fetch markdown file from github
 - convert markdown to html
 - show to specific split view
+- github provide search function and tree snapshot function
 - history of article
-  - use git to build list of history of folder
+  - use git to build list of history (sha hash) of folder
-  - switch to specific github/tree(or commit?)
+  - switch to specific github/tree

 ## note